-Honors Chamber Choir is a weighted course designed to challenge outstanding Chamber Choir musicians to expand their musical knowledge and performing abilities beyond the class repertoire, to include selections at level 5-6 (NJMEA standard).
-As part of the daily rehearsals, your teacher will create chamber groups from the student population of the class.
-These ensembles that will meet during the scheduled class time on a rotating basis.
-The small chamber ensembles will focus on chamber music and small ensemble skills and will be guided by the high school music teaching staff.
+Honors Chamber Choir is a weighted course designed to challenge more experienced choir musicians to expand their musical knowledge and performing abilities beyond the classroom repertoire, to include selections at level 5-6 (NJMEA standard).
+As part of the daily rehearsals, your teacher will guide you through the process of becoming competent music score readers and professional group and solo performers.
 Some of the additional advantages of the honors program include holding you accountable to a higher level of musicianship.
-Additionally, you will be exposed to performing the repertoire of chamber music.
+Additionally, you will be exposed to performing the repertoire of chamber and other historical choir music.
 This course meets the Visual and Performing Arts credit requirement for graduation.